Monitoring & Information Center for Human Rights Violations during the Pandemic of COVID-19

 Note: This map is a preliminary version, so it will have constant changes and corrections when necessary.

-- Upload information to the map
+- Access to the Interactive Map

 Help us continue our work, with your support we can deepen and accelerate the mapping of human rights violations during the lockdown measures.
 GIVE NOW & MAKE GLOBAL IMPACT